Amsterdam/design-system/packages/css/src/components/form-field-description/README.md

 # Form Field Description

-The `FormFieldDescription` component is used to provide additional information about a form field.
+This component is used to provide additional information about a form field.
 This information is typically used to provide context or instructions for the form field.

 ## Described by